wangluheng328/InstaPlaces/README.md

 ### Technology Used

-This web app is developed based on the MERN stack - MongoDB, Express.js, React.js, Node.js.
+This web app is developed with the MERN stack - MongoDB, Express.js, React.js, Node.js.
 I have previously developed full-stack web apps based on Spring Boot and Vue, and wanted to try different tech stacks so that I have a better understanding of full stack development process.

 ### How to use